 - Using a cast iron skillet add 1 tbs. grape seed oil.
 Sear meatballs 4 minutes on all sides then transfer to sheet tray and bake for another 10 minutes at 350 degrees.
 Make sure internal temperature reaches 145 degrees F. set aside and allow to cool.

 - In medium size pot on medium heat add 4 cups grapeseed oil, once temperature of oil has reached 350° F. slowly submerge wonton, cook 3 minutes on all sides until golden brown.

 - Remove from oil and place on paper towels to absorb excess oil.

 - Wilt chives under warm water and tie around pouch.

-- In a large bowl peel,shred broccoli stems, green and red cabbage, and carrots. shave red onions.
-Add Kosher salt, chopped cilantro, grapeseed oil, and apple cider vinegar.
+- In a large bowl peel and shred broccoli stems, green and red cabbage, and carrots. shave red onions, add remaining Kosher salt, chopped cilantro, 1 teaspoon grapeseed oil, and apple cider vinegar.
 Lightly toss.

 - Refrigerate until ready to plate.

 - Using a small sauce pot add coconut milk and peanut butter stir gently for 4 minutes on low heat.

 - Stir in soy sauce, palm sugar, ginger and Thai chilies.

 - When completely incorporated fold in Sweet Chili Sauce, lemon zest and stir for 2 minutes.